People Who Lack A Filter Frequently Say These 20 Things

 Unsplash

-This phrase is often used to justify hurtful or insensitive comments.
+This one tends to get thrown around when someone is trying to justify hurtful or insensitive comments.
 While honesty is important, it’s equally crucial to be mindful of the impact of your words.
 There’s a difference between being truthful and being needlessly cruel.

 19. “You’re too emotional.”